 You can also find further information here: Tips for obtaining mobile HVM barriers

 If you look over the shoulders of larger cities and communities, you will quickly see that there is a clear safety concept.
 Events are not only cordoned off directly in front of the festival area, but according to the onion principle.

 This is done by dividing the towns into different security zones.
 Depending on the zone and blocking concept, different barrier systems are used.
 The closer to the festival site, the more important are, for example, barriers with good personal permeability, barrier-free access and passage for rescue vehicles and deliveries.

 The security concept is based on a comprehensive analysis of the potential danger and a comprehensive security plan.
 It would go beyond the scope of this report to go into this in more detail.

 Even the most effective barrier cannot protect if it is used incorrectly.
-Each mobile barrier shifts between 10 and 50 metres after an impact (depending on the penetration depth tested).
+Each HVM barrier shifts between 10 and 50 metres after an impact (depending on the penetration depth tested).
 It is therefore imperative that a safety zone be planned.
 If the barrier is too close to the fixed installation (protection zone), the barrier will be pushed into the crowd in the event of an impact

 If barriers elements are used offset, the vehicle must not be able to accelerate again after bypassing the obstacle.
 This was unfortunately the case in Volkmarsen.

-Please also note that a sufficient number of belements are used.
+Please also note that a sufficient number of elements are used.
 The fewer elements, the lower the protective effect and the greater the penetration depth of the barrier.
 Please ask the manufacturer for the number of blocking elements tested (certification) and the penetration depth (displacement) achieved.